lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 ====================

 User Setting and Logs tab allow users to change the preferred Console Environment.
-From language setting, SSH keypair management, editing user config script, and even using Beta Features is available by just a few clicks of each button.
+From the language setting, SSH keypair management, editing user config script, and even to using Beta Features are available by just a few clicks of each button.
 Every message from server will be logged in Logs.
 You can see how the miscellaneous error occurred in the Logs tab.